 - With that in mind, think about how the Dodgers open the season at home with four games — then go on the road for nine.
 (It’s not a particularly easy trip either, with stops at Houston, Arizona and San Diego.)
 Before the Dodgers play their second home series, nearly 25 percent of their season will be done.

 - So let’s talk about home vs. road.
-Obviously, road games won’t have hostile fans in 2020 (think how much different those games in Houston would have sounded), but the challenges of travel during a pandemic could make things even more difficult for a road team.
+Obviously, road games won’t have hostile fans in 2020 (think how much different those games, similar to those on slot gacor gampang menang, in Houston would have sounded), but the challenges of travel during a pandemic could make things even more difficult for a road team.
 If the Dodgers are above .500 (7-6) after their first road trip is over, consider that a major bullet dodged.

 - As you can see, the compressed schedule magnifies the stress of the season.
 A ninth-inning blown save in a normal season creates a two-game swing in the standings.
 A ninth-inning blown save this year creates the equivalent of a six-game swing.
 Translated: Go on Twitter with extreme caution.